Trump suspends all travel to the United States from Europe over COVID-19

 March 11 (UPI) -- President Donald Trump announced Wednesday night that the United States will suspend all travel to the country from Europe in response to the COVID-19 outbreak.

-Addressing the nation from the Oval Office, Trump said the United States will ban travel from European countries for 30 days beginning at midnight on Friday in order to prevent new cases of the coronavirus from entering the United States.
+Addressing the nation from the Oval Office, Trump said the United States will ban travel from European countries for 30 days beginning at midnight on Friday in order to prevent new cases of the coronavirus from entering the country.

 "After consulting with our top government health professionals, I have decided to take several strong but necessary actions to protect the health and wellbeing of all Americans," Trump said.